 Alicia McCray, LMFT

-Alicia is a Registered Marriage and Family Therapy Intern for the state of Florida.
+Alicia is a Registered Marriage and Family Therapist Intern in the state of Florida.
 Born and raised in South Carolina, Alicia received her B.S.
 Degree in Psychology from Winthrop University in 2015.
 Alicia relocated to South Florida in 2016 to attend Nova Southeastern University where she received her M.S.
 Degree in Marriage and Family Therapy.
 Currently, Alicia is a PhD candidate in the Family Therapy program at Nova Southeastern University.
 As a Marriage and Family Therapist, Alicia has a passion for working with a diverse population of clients.
 Alicia’s extensive training throughout her educational and professional journey qualifies her as a reliable therapist for individual, couple, and family counseling.
 Her specialty is in working with children and adolescents/teens as she finds joy in assisting them as they navigate through the self-discovery stages of life.
 Alicia believes that a different therapy must be constructed for each client because each has a unique story.
 As a clinician, Alicia practices from a collaborative approach of therapeutic models to best meet the individual needs of each client, with specializations in Solution Focused Brief Therapy, Narrative, Cognitive Focused Therapy, Trauma-Focused Therapy, and Mindfulness techniques.
 Alicia believes that by working together therapeutically, we can build a relationship that will help you challenge yourself, improve your sense of identity and self-esteem, and face the obstacles in your life head-on.
 Through therapy, you will come to know yourself more deeply, opening new possibilities for change and growth.
 Alicia’s goal as a clinician is to embark on a new journey of change with each of her clients where they set the destination.

 Franchesca Meyers, LMFT